 She started drinking Spanish wine – Sherry, to be specific – as a student of classics and social and political sciences at Cambridge University.
 This started her lifelong love affair with the country’s wines, food and culture, leading to her appointment as a member of the Gran Orden de Caballeros de Vino for services to Spanish wine.

 In 2006 she became a Master of Wine, writing her dissertation on Sherry and winning the Robert Mondavi Winery Award.

-Currently vice-chairman of the Institute of Masters of Wine, Sarah Jane divides her time between contributing to leading wine magazines and reference books, wine education and judging wines internationally.
+Currently Chairman of the Institute of Masters of Wine, Sarah Jane divides her time between contributing to leading wine magazines and reference books, wine education and judging wines internationally.